 Are There Any Conditions That Shouldn’t Be Addressed With CranioSacral Therapy?
 There are a few situations in which CST is not recommended.
 They include any condition in which slight variations in intracranial pressure would cause instability, such as acute aneurysm, recent skull fracture, and cerebral hemorrhage or other severe bleeding disorder.
 If you have any questions about whether these situations apply to you, seek the advice of your physician before receiving a CST session.

-Medical Disclaimer: Please consult your healthcare provider or physician for medical advice.
+Medical Disclaimer: Please consult your healthcare and/or mental healthcare provider/physician for all medical and or mental health advice.
 The information provided on this website is for educational and informational purposes only and is not intended to replace a medical professionals advice.

 Lisa Snyder Bodywork is a licensed business with the City of Maple Grove, MN.